yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-01.md

 const apiKey = process.env.TAMU_KEY;
 ```

-Before to build the data mode, I rearranged the AA Meeting's data into six categories: building name, location infomation, meeting title, time information, meeting type, and special interest.
+Before to build the data mode, I rearranged the AA meeting's data into six categories: building name, location infomation, meeting title, time information, meeting type, and special interest.
 As the concept to make a design for a particular organization's needs, I was inspired by the idea of denormalized data.
 The data model should focus on four entities: location, time, meeting, and special interest.
 The foreign key (FK) gave an access between each table.

 <img src="https://github.com/yujunmjiang/data-structures-fall-19/blob/master/week04/data-model.png" width="50%"/>